dawescc/porpo/README.md

 ## General Information

-This is an application that utilizes the [FastF1](https://github.com/theOehrly/Fast-F1) Python package to easily pull data for specified events, drivers, and sessions and generate visualizations for analysis.
+Porpo is a python application that utilizes the [FastF1](https://github.com/theOehrly/Fast-F1) package to easily pull specific data and generate visualizations for analysis.

 *Note*: [Python3](https://www.python.org/downloads/) (v.3.8 or greater) is required.